-This post originally appeared on the UNHCR website on June 3rd.
+This post originally appeared on the UNHCR website.

 Since the modern Olympics began in 1896, over 200 national teams have vied for glory at the Summer and Winter Games.
 Now, for the first time, a team of refugees will compete as well.

 The International Olympic Committee today announced the selection of 10 refugees who will compete this August in Rio de Janeiro, forming the first-ever Refugee Olympic Athletes team.
 They include two Syrian swimmers, two judokas from the Democratic Republic of the Congo, a marathoner from Ethiopia and five middle-distance runners from South Sudan.